Environmental issues in the Niger Delta: Loss of mangrove forests

 The future for mangrove forests and other floral communities is not all negative.
-Local and outside groups have provided funds and labor to remediate and restore the destroyed mangrove swamps.
+Local and outside groups have provided funds and labour to remediate and restore the destroyed mangrove swamps.
 The federal government of Nigeria established the Niger Delta Development Commission (NDDC) in 2000 which aims to suppress the environmental and ecological impacts petroleum has had in the region.
-Governmental and nongovernmental organizations have also utilized technology to identify the source and movement of petroleum spills.
+Governmental and nongovernmental organisations have also utilised technology to identify the source and movement of petroleum spills.

-Depletion of fish populations
+Depletion of fish population

 The fishing industry is an essential part of Nigeria's sustainability because it provides much needed protein and nutrients for people, but with the higher demand on fishing, fish populations are declining as they are being depleted faster than they are able to restore their number.
 Fishing needs to be limited along the Niger River and aquacultures should be created to provide for the growing demand on the fishing industry.
 Aquaculture allows for fish to be farmed for production and provide more jobs for the local people of Nigeria.

 Overfishing is not the only impact on marine communities.
 Climate change, habitat loss, and pollution are all added pressures to these important ecosystems.
 The banks of the Niger River are desirable and ideal locations for people to settle.
 The river provides water for drinking, bathing, cleaning, and fishing for both the dinner table and trading to make a profit.
 As the people have settled along the shores of the rivers and coasts, marine and terrestrial habitats are being lost and ecosystems are being drastically changed.
 The shoreline along the Niger River is important in maintaining the temperature of the water because the slightest change in water temperature can be fatal to certain marine species.
 Trees and shrubs provide shade and habitat for marine species, while reducing fluctuation in water temperature.

 The Niger River is an important ecosystem that needs to be protected, for it is home to 36 families and nearly 250 species of fish, of which 20 are endemic, meaning they are found nowhere else on Earth.
 With the loss of habitat and the climate getting warmer, every prevention of temperature increase is necessary to maintain some of the marine environments.
 Other than restoring habitat, pollution can also be reduced.
 Problems such as pesticides from agricultural fields could be reduced if a natural pesticide was used, or the fields were moved farther away from the local waterways.
-Oil pollution can be lowered as well; if spills were reduced then habitat and environmental impacts could be minimized.
+Oil pollution can be lowered as well; if spills were reduced then habitat and environmental impacts could be minimised.
 Oil Contamination affects the fish population and affects the farmers that rely on fishing to support their family.
 By enforcing laws and holding oil companies accountable for their actions the risk of contamination can be greatly reduced.
 By limiting the devastation caused by disturbances to the marine environment, such as pollution, overfishing, and habitat loss, the productivity and biodiversity of the marine ecosystems would increase.